Why Native Webflow RSS Feeds Only Show Summaries

 • preview text

-Many RSS feeds across the web only include short previews to encourage readers to click through to the original website.
+Many RSS feeds prioritize short previews to encourage users to click through to the website.

 CMS Field Structure

-Webflow CMS collections often include both a summary field and a rich text body field.
-The RSS feed may prioritize the summary rather than the full article body.
+Webflow CMS collections often include both a summary field and a rich-text body field.
+The RSS feed may default to the summary.

 Common issues include: